Premature optimization is the root of all evil.

 is false

 will be false.
-In other ways, the data have not changed, but <Cell>
+If not, the data have not changed, but <Cell>

 will be redrawn.